paulahemsi/piscine_cpp/module_06/README.md

 Usefull when using plugins: the code will be grouped under a class and we use the dynamic cast to can make sure that we are dealing with the right type, otherwise output an error message

+>actually executes the cast at runtime—that is, at application execution time.
+The result of a dynamic_cast operation can be checked to see whether the attempt at casting succeeded.

+>for example, when a pointer of type Derived* is passed to a function that accepts type Base*.
+The function can use dynamic_cast given a base-class pointer type to detected type and then perform operations specific to the types detected.
+Thus, dynamic_cast helps determine the type at runtime and use a casted pointer when it is safe to do so.

 ## reinterpret_cast

 `reinterpret_cast` is the closest a C++ casting operator gets to the C-style cast.